Charlie-Henry/texas-election-board/readme.md

 2. `serve . -p 8080`
 3. visit http://localhost:8080/ on your browser.

-Edit the `const CANDIDATES_URL` and `RESULTS_URL` to point to the csv files you would like to use for the backend.
-Or supply `null` and fall back on the default test values.

 ## Candidates Config

 The provided CSV template (`candidates_template.csv`) file shows what data is needed for each candidate in the race: